Offbeat Mara Camp

 The Masai Mara plays host to the annual migration from July to October.
 An enormous concentration of wildebeest, zebra and consequently predators pass through the surrounding plains.
 Unrestricted by National Park rules, guests at Offbeat Mara can enjoy full day game drives as well as evening drives (pre-dinner) in custom-built Land Cruisers; bush breakfasts, picnics and the famous Kenyan sundowner.

-Offbeat Mara Camp has just six traditional safari tents sleeping a maximum of 12 guests.
+Offbeat Mara Camp has just seven traditional safari tents, three of which are Family Units, sleeping a maximum of 22 guests in peak periods.
 Each tent has an en-suite bathroom with hot bucket showers, wash basins and flush loos.
 The spacious tents are all furnished with large, handmade cedar beds, 24 hour solar lighting and the finest linen.

 Offbeat Mara Camp is not suitable for very young children.
 However, older children are better equipped to enjoy the safari experience and can have a very inspiring and educational stay at Offbeat Mara where all the guides are local Maasai and have first class knowledge of the area.

-Activities from Offbeat Mara include full day game drives as well as night game drives in custom-built Land Cruisers; bush breakfasts, picnics and sundowners.
-Visits to the wildebeest crossing points on the Mara River, Maasai village visits, trips to the rhino sanctuary, scenic flights, and hot air balloon safaris can all be arranged to suit each guest.
+Activities from Offbeat Mara include full day game drives as well as night game drives in custom-built Land Cruisers; along with bush breakfasts, dinners, picnics and sundowners.
+Guests are also welcome to go on bush walks with an armed ranger to learn more about the ecology and ecosystem that the animals in the area live off.
+As well as, visits to the wildebeest crossing points on the Mara River, Maasai village visits, trips to the rhino sanctuary, scenic flights, and hot air balloon safaris can all be arranged to suit each guest.

 Camilla Smith (Staff)